 Students who have taken a demanding high school curriculum, have an excellent GPA and rank in the top of their class should apply.
 Standardized test scores will also be considered.
 Current Honors Fellows had a combined evidence-based reading and writing and math SAT score of 1400 or an ACT score of 31 at the time of application.

 Each year, 45 students are selected as Honors Fellows based on their high school records, essays, teacher recommendations and interviews.
-Honors Fellows may pursue any major offered at Elon with the exception of engineering.
+Honors Fellows may pursue any major offered at Elon.

 Honors Fellows receive a $13,500 scholarship renewable annually based on academic performance and participation in the program.
 This is in addition to a Presidential Scholarship of $6,000, bringing total scholarship funding to $19,500 each year, or $78,000 over four years.
 Each year, one Honors Fellows is selected as the William R. Kenan, Jr. Honors Fellow and receives a full tuition scholarship renewable annually.